codeitlikecody/pythonsockets/README.md

 ./startClient.sh
 ```
 4. The client should now be running and attempt to connect to the server on 127.0.0.1:4242.
+5. The test client login details can be used for testing:
+        Client id: abc
+        Password: 123

 ### Using the python scripts
 #### Server